fuhan2000/juice-shop-with-Docker/README.md

 *Ref 8: Browser on the left-hand side.
 Burp on the right-hand side*

-To stop the docker process, it is necessary to find out its 'Container ID' through *docker ps*.
+To stop the docker process, it is necessary to find its 'Container ID' through *docker ps*.

 Then run *docker stop [Container ID]*